 This means that Minecraft fans have a lot of flexibility in terms of how they play.
 Users can recreate an existing fantasy world or build a new one from scratch, they can fight villains and seek adventure, and they can play alone or with friends.
 It can also be played at any level.
 In a lot of popular games, you need a certain amount of skill to move on to the next challenge.
 This can be frustrating for young kids who don’t always have the abilities or unrestricted time required to make real progress in a game.
 In Minecraft, children can create their own adventures at any level of play.

 What are the age restrictions?

-Minecraft guidelines say that you need to be 13 to play.
+Minecraft guidelines say that players under 13 need to obtain parental permission.
 This minimum age is down to American privacy legislation, which states that websites collecting information from children must get permission from their parents.
-Many popular websites set over-13 age limits so that they don't have to comply with this legislation.

 Is Minecraft helping my child learn anything?